AD Classics: Salk Institute / Louis Kahn

+This article was originally published on August 27, 2017.
+To read the stories behind other celebrated architecture projects, visit our AD Classics section.

 In 1959, Jonas Salk, the man who had discovered the vaccine for polio, approached Louis I. Kahn with a project.
-The city of La Jolla, California had provided him with a picturesque site along the Pacific coast, where Salk intended to found and build a biological research center.
+The city of San Diego, California had gifted him with a picturesque site in La Jolla along the Pacific coast, where Salk intended to found and build a biological research center.
 Salk, whose vaccine had already had a profound impact on the prevention of the disease, was adamant that the design for this new facility should explore the implications of the sciences for humanity.
 He also had a broader, if no less profound, directive for his chosen architect: to “create a facility worthy of a visit by Picasso.”
 The result was the Salk Institute, a facility lauded for both its functionality and its striking aesthetics – and the manner in which each supports the other.[1,2]

 Along with these lofty instructions, Salk laid down a series of more practical requirements.
 Laboratory spaces in the new facility would have to be open, spacious, and easily updated as new discoveries and technologies advanced the course of scientific research.
 The entire structure was to be simple and durable, requiring minimal maintenance.
 At the same time, it was to be bright and welcoming – an inspiring environment for the researchers who would work there.[3]